 - How Can a Woman Not Suspect Pregnancy If She Misses Her Period?

 - How Can You Prevent a Cryptic Pregnancy?

-Did you know that there are cases where a woman does not know she is pregnant until she goes into labour?
+Did you know that there are cases where women haven’t known that they were pregnant until they started experiencing labour pain?
 While it may seem unbelievable, this condition is not as uncommon as you think.
-These women have very mild symptoms of pregnancy such as morning sickness, weight gain, or even missed periods.
+Women whose pregnancies are cryptic have very mild symptoms of pregnancy such as morning sickness, weight gain, and missed periods.

 What Is Cryptic Pregnancy?

-A cryptic pregnancy or stealth pregnancy is termed such when the woman who is pregnant remains unaware of her pregnancy due to subtle pregnancy symptoms.
-Many of these women were told that they could not have children, or they would’ve themselves undergone sterilisation.
-In cryptic pregnancy cases, as the hCG levels are low, pregnancy goes undetected.
+A pregnancy is termed ‘cryptic’ or ‘stealth’ when a woman remains unaware of her pregnancy.
+In most of the cases, these women were told that they couldn’t have children.
+In cryptic pregnancy, as the hCG levels are low, pregnancy goes undetected.

 Causes of Cryptic Pregnancy

 Small cysts on the ovaries can cause a hormonal imbalance in women.
-PCOS is on the rise due to changing lifestyles.
-This illness creates hormonal imbalances and irregular periods.
+PCOS creates hormonal imbalances and irregular periods.